Image from Revelist

 Instinct and adrenaline took over.
 He raised the camera dangling from his neck and snapped his first photograph of her.
 Viewing her through the telephoto lens, he took stock with a critical photographer’s eye.

 She had skin like liquid velvet with a slight blush on her face, obviously unaccustomed to lying nude beneath the sun, he smiled despite himself, well pleased with that rumination.

 Jermaine had seen many beautiful women, had bedded more than half, and was always dismayed that so many had leathery, sun damaged skin.

 Suddenly she stirred, causing him to drop the camera.
 She’s leaving!
-Jermaine ran from his luxurious surroundings as though the room were on fire.
-With his stomach in knots, he paused midway to catch his breath and run faster.
+He ran from his luxurious surroundings as though the room were on fire.
+With his stomach in knots, he paused midway to catch his breath and then ran faster.
 His lungs were near to bursting when he found the place he had seen her.

 “Por favor señor, encontraste mi anillo?
 Please sir, did you find my ring?”

 Jermaine opened his eyes to find the naked beauty wrapped in a blanket and speaking to him in a language he didn’t understand.
 Her thumb grazed her ring finger urgently and the message was conveyed.

 “Ring!
 You’ve lost your ring,” he said, gesturing to indicate his understanding.